neil-dev/flutter_map/README.md

 # flutter_map

-A Flutter app made to showcase the use of Google Places API to show the locations of nearby places such as atms and pharmacies on a map.
+A Flutter app made to showcase the use of Google Places API to show the locations of nearby places such as atms, restaurants and pharmacies on a map.

 ## What will you learn?